 Erythroxylum australe (seed)

-The leaves of Erythroxylum australe contain Meteloidine, a tropane alkaloid also present in Datura metel.
+The leaves of E. australe contain Meteloidine, a tropane alkaloid also present in Datura metel.
 Chewing of the leaves is said to produce an unpleasant constriction of the throat, whilst smoking the leaves produces a pleasant (?) effect similar to but milder than Datura sp.
 The roots of E. australe contain Dihydroxytropacocaine and Methylecgonidine which are likely to be active in some way.
 The roots give off an unusual but somewhat pleasant smell when potting up plants.

 Care and Cultivation of Erythroxylum australe